Shortcuts

 We just smiled back.

-“Those are the two sorts who move into Willerby,” said Jim, “Those that fit, and those that don’t.
+“There’s two sorts who move into Willerby,” said Jim.
+“Those that fit, and those that don’t.
 Visitors and Lifers.”

 “Which sort do you think we’ll be?”
-Rebecca asked him, grinning, face and hair dusty, arms chafed and scratched from lugging about our boxes and crates.
+Rebecca asked, grinning, face and hair dusty, arms chafed from lugging about our boxes and crates.

 Jim gave an appraising look.
 “You can never tell to begin with.”

-Later, our two-year-old, Jess fast asleep on mattresses on the floor of the downstairs bedroom and our room alive with the sounds and smells of the night drifting through open windows, Rebecca rolled over to me, “What type do you think we are?”
+Later, our two-year-old, Jess, fast asleep on a mattress on the downstairs bedroom floor, and our room alive with the sounds and smells of the night drifting through open windows, Rebecca rolled over to me, “What type do you think we are?”

 “I think we’re lifers,” I said.
 “I definitely hope we are.”